-The FSA have no other financial commitments at 31 March 2014 (31 March 2013 - £Nil)
+The FSA did not have any other financial commitments as at 31 March 14.

 9 Financial Instruments

 As the cash requirements of the department are met through the Estimates process, financial instruments play a more limited role in creating and managing risk than would apply to a non-public sector body of a similar size.
 The majority of financial instruments relate to contracts for non-financial items in line with the Department's expected purchase and usage requirements and the Department is therefore exposed to little credit, liquidity or market risk.